OmarMahmoud-alam/translate_gen/README.md

 }
 ```

 **Purpose:** This command identifies strings (e.g., Arabic text matching the regex patterns in `prepare.dart`) and prepares them for translation by storing them in `replace.json`.
+The AI model specified in the configuration will be used for automatic translation.

 ### 3. Replace Strings